How Many Calories and Fat Can You Burn from Doing Yoga

 How Many Calories Does Hatha Yoga Burn?

-Hatha Yoga is a popular form of yoga that focuses on physical postures, breathing exercises, and relaxation techniques.
-While Hatha Yoga is not considered a high-intensity exercise, it can still contribute to calorie burning and overall fitness.
-The number of calories burned during a Hatha Yoga session can vary depending on several factors, including body weight, intensity of the practice, and duration of the session.
+Hatha Yoga is popular and focuses on physical postures, breathing exercises, and relaxation techniques.
+While not considered a high-intensity exercise, it can still contribute to calorie burning and overall fitness.
+The number of calories burned during a Hatha Yoga session can vary depending on several factors, including body weight, intensity of the practice, and session duration.

 On average, a 155-pound (70 kg) person can expect to burn approximately 240-300 calories during a 60-minute Hatha Yoga class.
 However, it's important to note that these numbers are estimates and can vary from person to person.